 Ignore vegetation and areas of water because panchromatic images often contain near infrared data.

-14. In the Layers panel, create a Brightness/Contrast adjustment layer or choose Layer > New Adjustments Layer > Brightness/Contrast.
+14. In the Adjustments panel, create a Brightness/Contrast adjustment layer or choose Layer > New Adjustment Layer > Brightness/Contrast.
 Click OK to accept the default name and settings.

-15. In the Brightness/Contrast settings (Adjustment panel), adjust Brightness to 100 and Contrast to 35.
+15. In the Brightness/Contrast settings (Properties panel), adjust Brightness to 100 and Contrast to 35.

 16. Create a second adjustment layer.
 Choose Layer > New Adjustments Layer > Levels.
 Click OK to accept the default name and settings.

-17. In the Levels settings (Adjustment panel), change the midtone input level to 0.9 and the highlight input level to 230.
+17. In the Levels settings (Properties panel), change the midtone input level to 0.9 and the highlight input level to 230.

 19. In the Channels panel options menu, click Merge Channels.
 In the Merge Channels dialog box, select Lab Color in the Mode drop-down list and click OK.